The Game of Chase

 Established in 2014 we aim to promote the sport in a variety of ways.
 We can train those interested in playing as part of a group, community or organisation, assist with organising tournaments and provide officials to referee the game professionally for competitions held in England.

-We are recognised by the Kho Kho Federation of India and we are aware that within the UK there are numerous organisations, clubs and communities playing the game.
+We are aware that within the UK there are numerous organisations, clubs and communities playing the game.
 The rules around the sport impact on its excitement and the ability to display individual/team skill.
 Therefore, official KKFE rules will be adhered to when the KKFE are involved in any events.

-To join or find out more click here
+To join or find out more let us know.

 players on each team